-- 6) Locate utility meters and mechanical equipment, such as heating, ventilation and air conditioning equipment (HVAC), internal to the site and screened of views from public streets and open spaces. - 7) Integrate utility meters and mechanical equipment into the building design. - 8) Consolidate utility meters within a service wall or other appropriate and attractive site features where appropriate (See Appendix I: Utility Meter Walls). - 9) Group utilities for ease of maintenance, inspection and repair. - 10) Screen loading areas, garbage storage, transformers and other service elements from public view through landscaping, fencing, the building or building features (See 3.3: Roofscape). - 11) Locate community mailboxes in central, highly visible areas, and incorporate design features which reflect the character and quality of adjacent buildings. - 12) To the greatest extent possible, locate mechanical equipment and other noise sources away from dwellings and amenity areas.
+- 5. Consolidate other utilities, such as cable or telephone, in the base of a light standard, where appropriate. - Locate utility meters and mechanical equipment, such as heating, ventilation and air conditioning equipment (HVAC), internal to the site and screened of views from public streets and open spaces. - 7.
+Integrate utility meters and mechanical equipment into the building design. - 8.
+Consolidate utility meters within a service wall or other appropriate and attractive site features where appropriate (See Appendix I: Utility Meter Walls). - 9.
+Group utilities for ease of maintenance, inspection and repair. - Screen loading areas, garbage storage, transformers and other service elements from public view through landscaping, fencing, the building or building features (See 4.3: Roofscape). - Locate community mailboxes in central, highly visible areas, and incorporate design features which reflect the character and quality of adjacent buildings. - 12.
+To the greatest extent possible, locate mechanical equipment and other noise sources away from dwellings and amenity areas.